This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 The purpose of this project was to compare air and water quality indicators across U.S. Census tracts specifically focusing on rural vs. urban differences.

-Topics: Environmental and agricultural health, Health disparities and health equity, Public health, Social determinants of health
+Topics: Environmental and agricultural health, Public health, Social determinants of health

-• Rural Family Physicians' Ability to Address Patients' Social Determinants of Health Needs
+• Rural Family Physicians' Ability to Address Patients' Social Drivers of Health Needs

 This project examines how practice-level and community-level characteristics are associated with a family physician's assessment of their practice's ability to address patients' social needs.